actions/setup-dotnet/README.md

 ## Breaking changes in V5

-- Upgrade to Node.js 24 and modernize async usage in [#654](https://github.com/actions/setup-dotnet/pull/654)
+- Upgrade from node20 to node24

-Make sure your runner is updated to this version or newer to use this release. v2.327.1 [Release Notes](https://github.com/actions/runner/releases/tag/v2.327.1)
+  > Make sure your runner is updated to this version or newer to use this release. v2.327.1 [Release Notes](https://github.com/actions/runner/releases/tag/v2.327.1)

-For more detailed release notes, please track [release notes](https://github.com/actions/setup-dotnet/releases/edit/v5.0.0)
+For more detailed release notes, please track [release notes](https://github.com/actions/setup-dotnet/releases/tag/v5.0.0)

 ## Usage